google/trillian/docs/howto/freeze_a_ct_log.md

 Before starting ensure that your server is upgraded to a release built after *fill this in when we know*.

+The `log_signer` process(es) must be exporting metrics.
+Check that their `--http_endpoint` flag is set to an appropriate value.
+If it's empty then update the configuration and restart them before proceeding.

 ## Preparation

+### Find the Log ID

 Obtain the ID of the tree that is backing the log that is to be frozen.
 This can be found in the CTFE config file.
-Locate the section of the config file that matches the one to be frozen and pull out the value of `log_id`.
+Locate the section of the config file that matches the log to be frozen and pull out the value of `log_id`.
 For example with the following config the `log_id` to use would be `987654321`.

 ```